 Participants

-A total of 1,000 adult native Japanese speakers will be recruited from a crowdsourcing platform to participate in this experiment.
+A total of 1,000 adult native Japanese speakers will be recruited from a crowdsourcing platform to participate in the main experiment in exchange for monetary compensation.
 Participants of the preliminary survey will not be allowed to participate in the main experiment.
-They will receive points worth 50 Japanese yen (approximately $0.35) for participation.

 The sample size has been determined based on a power analysis using Monte Carlo simulation.
-We assume that the sizes of treatment on uncertainty and uncertainty on attraction are medium.
-These assumptions are grounded in theoretical conjecture and our existing data.
+We assume that the effect sizes of experimental manipulation on uncertainty and uncertainty on attraction are β = .34, .51, respectively.
 We created the simulation code referring to Pan et al. (2018).
-The code is available on the OSF (https://osf.io/69byn/?view_only=dc1bb4d7647046ccae4d64ba44448921).
-Our analysis indicates that 880 participants are necessary to achieve 80% statistical power for both H1 and H2.
+The code is available on the OSF (https://osf.io/zj5mq).
+Our analysis indicates that 685 participants are necessary to achieve 80% statistical power for both H1 and H2, under the assumption of the complete mediation model, and α = .05, ICC = 0.6.
 Thus, assuming that some participants will drop out, we decided to recruit 1,000 participants.

+The assumed effect size of uncertainty on attraction (β = .51) was determined based on a previous study (Baruh & Cemalcılar, 2018).
+For the effect of experimental manipulation on uncertainty, we could not assume a specific value due to the lack of study that adopts the same manipulation as ours.
+Instead, we speculated the effect size would be between small and medium (β = .34), considering that we confirmed that there are certain differences in the abstractness of stimuli (d < 0.3) in the preliminary survey.
+Similarly, we could not estimate a specific ICC value because no previous study adopted similar stimuli to this study.
+However, we speculated that it will be at least a moderate size because the ratings for all profiles will be made by the same individuals.
+Thus, we assumed ICC as 0.6 in our simulation.
+Although we could assume higher values (e.g., 0.8), it is equivalent to assuming that our manipulation has little or no effect, thus we thought it was meaningless.

 Design

 The main experiment will employ a single-factor (abstractness: abstract vs. concrete) between-subjects design.
 Participants will be randomly assigned to either the abstract or concrete condition.